How to Clean Your Kitchen: Simple & Easy

 How to keep your kitchen clean

-I really didn’t realize that i had a problem until i got older and i was being referred to as “Courtney Clean” by all of my friends and their parents.
-I’ve never had a hobby before, but if you consider cleaning one, its totally mine!
+I’ve never had a hobby before, but if you consider cleaning a hobby, its totally mine!
 I mean, it is the one thing i can do while angry that actually makes me happier.

-Over the years of cleaning over & over, i have learned some tricks of the trade which helps me in my efficiency, especially being a mama to 3 now!
+Over the years of cleaning, i have learned some tricks of the trade which helps me in my efficiency, especially being a mama to 3 now!
 Efficiency is my best friend!

 The hardest things in your kitchen to clean: